cemheren/stringClustering/README.md

 A simple cluster finding and document tagging algorihm authored in python.

-Gives great results for clustering relative lines in a document.
+Gives great results for clustering similar lines in a document.

 Uses https://github.com/flylo/g-means for auto clustering with GMeans.